zachspiel/ChoreTrackerApp/README.md

 ## Versioning

-We use [GitKraken](https://www.gitkraken.com/) and [Andriod Studio](https://developer.android.com/studio)for versioning.
+We use [GitKraken](https://www.gitkraken.com/) and [Andriod Studio](https://developer.android.com/studio) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/zachspiel/ChoreTrackerApp/tags)

 ## Authors
 - Joe Vargovich